iTrace-Dev/iTrace-VSCode/README.md

 Tested on VSCode Version: [1.77.3](https://code.visualstudio.com/updates/v1_77).

+Note that versions of VSCode after 1.77.3 made a breaking change, and iTrace will fail to load in them.
+This means you will need a separate installation of VSCode pinned to version 1.77.3.

 ## Current Limitations/Assumptions
 There is not currently support for having multiple editors visible at a time (e.g., split editing mode).
 Tabbed editing works fine.